micmejia/bible-dump/AMPC/Genesis/Gen 30.md

-Thus the man increased _and_ became exceedingly rich, and had many sheep _and_ goats, and maidservants, menservants, camels, and donkeys. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Genesis 30:15 Mandrakes were superstitiously supposed to excite and win love.
+Thus the man increased _and_ became exceedingly rich, and had many sheep _and_ goats, and maidservants, menservants, camels, and donkeys.